Zeustheaxolotl/CATNIP-Protoplanetary-Centering-and-Deprojection/README.md

 First, clone this repository and navigate to the folder in terminal:

 cd Protoplanet Center + Deprojection
+Then you will need to update the images' file path.
+In protoplan_center.py, on line 413, there is a line folder = Path('path/images').
+Please replace this with your file path.
 Then create and activate a new virtual environment:

 python -m venv venv